 Today, we’re doing to cover Army NCODP topics, ideas, subjects, and classes.
 Let’s begin by discussing what NCODP is and why it is important.

 The purpose of the Army NCODP (Non Commissioned Officer Developmental Program) is to educate and develop Army NCOs for positions of greater responsibility.

-Typically, the program is managed by the senior enlisted Soldier in the unit (the First Sergeant or Sergeant’s Major).
-This person is responsible for planning the program; assigning instructors, choosing topics, and making sure the classes are scheduled, executed, conducted, and assessed on time and to standard.
+The NCODP program is managed by the senior enlisted soldier in the unit (the First Sergeant or Sergeant’s Major).
+This person is responsible for planning the program, assigning instructors, choosing topics, and making sure the classes are scheduled, executed, and conducted on time and to standard.

-In the regular Army, the NCODP is executed once a month whereas in the ARNG and USAR, it typically happens once every 90-days.
+In the regular Army, the NCODP is executed once per month whereas in the ARNG and USAR, it typically happens once every 90-days.

 Sometimes the training is in a classroom environment.
 In other cases, the unit might conduct a site visit or conduct training in the field.
-In my experience, I’ve found that the best classes are out in the field away from the armory, where there are fewer distractions.
+In my experience, I’ve found that the best sessions are out in the field, away from the armory, where there are fewer distractions.

 For many units, NCODP is nothing but a training requirement.
-Sure, the training takes place, but it very seldom goes “above and beyond” what is required.
+Sure, the training takes place, but it seldom goes “above and beyond” what is required.
 It simply isn’t a big priority in the unit.

 On the other hand, some units have a phenomenal NCODP where leaders are developed, groomed, and nurtured.
 The classes are entertaining, fun, and educational.
 This happens because the person in charge takes pride and personal responsibility in the program and goes the extra mile to ensure the training is well prepared and well executed.

 In the paragraphs below, I’d like to share some of my favorite tips with you so your unit can have an effective Army NCODP.